matatk/agrip/audioquake/manuals/development-manual-part09.md

 <a name="qmod-ini"></a>
 ## `qmod.ini` file settings

 The following sections detail the various options available to mod authors in `qmod.ini` files.
-The are split into the two (current) sections of the INI file—"general" and "longdesc".
+The are split into the two (current) sections of the INI file&mdash;"general" and "longdesc".

 ### General